SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Source Category

-Source Category can be set in exporter configuration in `source_category` option.
+The Source Category is set in the exporter configuration with the `source_category` option.

-For example for `My Category` following snippet can be used:
+For example, the following snippet configures the Source Category as `My Category`:

 ```yaml
 receivers: